hash-smy/hazelsham_CV/README.md

 #### The Hong Kong Polytechnic University (2011-2013)
-BA (Hons) Intimate Apparel in Institute of Textile and Clothing.
+BA (Hons) Intimate Apparel in Institute of Textile and Clothing
+- Specialised in underwear design, pattern-making, and garment construction.
+- Proficient in fabric testing and ensuring functional and comfortable design.
+- Emphasis on practical and functional intimate wear design.

 #### The Hong Kong Polytechnic University (2009-2011)
-Higher Diploma Fashion Retailing in Institute of Textile and Clothing.
+Higher Diploma Fashion Retailing in Institute of Textile and Clothing
+- Expertise in fashion retail management, buying, and visual merchandising.
+- Experienced in effective client store flow and quality control.
+- Comprehensive understanding of retail operations and customer experience optimisation.

 ## Work Experience